-Table 8 Evaluation Strategy - Tra numa-Focused Cognitive Behavioral Therapy Orienting Question Is effectively addressing psychological trauma (and its associated anxiety and depression) associated with favorable child welfare outcomes?
-Target Population Children and adolescents that have been exposed to traumatic experiences (i.e., child candidates for foster care) Diagnosed with anxiety and/or mood disorder (e.g., Depression) Often children exhibiting signs &amp; symptoms of PTSD Not for very young, pre-verbal children (typically ages 3 - 18 years old) or children with severe communication disorders The parents &amp; caregivers of traumatized children and adolescents Data Collection & • The DCBS TWIST child welfare case management software system; and Management affiliated data systems with the Cabinet for Health and Family Services.
-Example data stored in the TWIST system includes: Data will be collected by DCBS workers as they go about their casework with families (which will then be made available to evaluators) - Case milestone dates (investigation, case opening, removal dates, etc.) Flag variable for which children have been identified as FFPSA candidates - Flag variables to identify children that have been placed in foster care Results of assessments and screenings Measurement The DCBS Assessment and Documentation Tool (ADT) Instruments, Primary source of secondary administrative child welfare data Assessment Tools, etc. Used for investigatory phase, assessing family risk and protective factors The Structured Decision Making Tool (SDM) The North Carolina Family Assessment Scale Sampling Treatment group - Purposive, non-probability sampling: - i.e., clients who are: a) determined to be families w/ a FFPSA child candidate; b) screened for clinical appropriateness to receive services; c) receive at least 6 sessions of TF-CBT Comparison group - propensity score matched sample i.e., clients who reside within the same DCBS service region, and match along a set of demographic and risk-factor based variables Outcomes of interest Recurrence of any type of substantiated child maltreatment within 1 year after discharge from services after discharge from services Removal of a child candidate from the home within: a) 6 months of case opening; b) 1 year of case opening; c) 2 years of case opening opennig, b) i year or case opennig, c) z years or case openning
+Table 8 numa-Focused Cognitive Behavioral Therapy Orienting Question Is effectively addressing psychological trauma (and its associated anxiety and Tarrel Dan Jaria depression) associated with favorable child welfare outcomes?
+Target Population Children and adolescents that have been exposed to traumatic experiences (i.e., child candidates for foster care) - Diagnosed with anxiety and/or mood disorder (e.g., Depression) - Often children exhibiting signs & symptoms of PTSD - Not for very young, pre-verbal children (typically ages 3 - 18 years old) or children with severe communication disorders The parents & caregivers of traumatized children and adolescents Data Collection & o The DCBS TWIST child welfare case management software system; and Management affiliated data systems with the Cabinet for Health and Family Services.
+Example data stored in the TWIST system includes: - Data will be collected by DCBS workers as they go about their casework with families (which will then be made available to evaluators) - Case milestone dates (investigation, case opening, removal dates, etc.) - Flag variable for which children have been identified as FFPSA candidates - Flag variables to identify children that have been placed in foster care - Results of assessments and screenings Measurement The DCBS Assessment and Documentation Tool (ADT) Instruments, - Primary source of secondary administrative child welfare data Assessment Tools, etc. - Used for investigatory phase, assessing family risk and protective factors The Structured Decision Making Tool (SDM) The Month Condition Family Assessment Conditions Canadiaa The North Carolina Family Assessment Scale Tracks and provide the state of the second line.
+Sampling Treatment group - Purposive, non-probability sampling: The diagram who are a diagram in a data has foreilian and a first line and a first li - i.e., clients who are: a) determined to be families w/ a FFPSA child candidate; b) screened for clinical appropriateness to receive services; c) receive at least 6 sessions of TF-CBT Comparison group - propensity score matched sample i.e., clients who reside within the same DCBS service region, and match along a set of demographic and risk-factor based variables Outcomes of interest Recurrence of any type of substantiated child maltreatment within 1 year Outcomes of filterest after discharge from services Removal of a child candidate from the home within: a) 6 months of case opening; b) 1 year of case opening; c) 2 years of case opening 0, -1 = 11